 User certificates can be used to authenticate a person to relying sites that have agreed to accept certificates from the KEK GRID CA. It is expected that these sites will be collaborating with KEK.
 Server certificates can be used to identify a named service on a specific host.
-These certificates may be used to authenticate the servers to another Grid entity.
+Robot certificates can be used to authenticate a service to relying sites that have agreed to accept certificates from the KEK GRID CA. These certificates may be used to authenticate the servers to another Grid entity.